marcussacana/Social-Savior/README.md

 This Software is a Universal Panic Button tool, Aiming to prevent others from finding out what you are doing on your computer.

-Social Savior was designed to be as discreet as possible, so it includes a fake initial window to stop curious people trying to open it.
+Social Savior was designed to be as discrete as possible, so it includes a fake initial window to stop curious people from trying to mess around with it.

 #### Created By Marcussacana